Nuclei-Software/nuclei-linux-sdk/optee/README_en.md

 ```

+## Special Configure

+Some versions of Nuclei hardware have introduced shart csr, which can obtain hartids in S mode.
+If the hardware does not support this feature, Setting CFG_SHART_FEATURE Configure to n in the optee_os/core/arch/riscv/plat nuclei/conf.mk file.
+By default, CFG_SHART_FEATURE is enabled.

 ## Compile and Depoly

 optee compilation include optee-os, optee-client, optee-test, optee-example, have been integrated into top Mafile of Linux SDK. it will finish compile when build linux sdk.